Tanerrr/Klinify/README.md

 ## **Introduction**

 This project has been realized as a graduation project within the scope of Refugeeks project.
 Refugeeks is a training program organized by Hochschule Hannover, which aims to train IT experts in the field of Web technologies and Data science as a result of 9 months of theoretical training including a graduation project.
-Within the scope of the program, the lectures were given by professors and professional staff who are experts in their field between June 2020 - March 2021 in Hochschule hannover.
+Within the scope of the program, the lectures were given by professors and professional staff who are experts in their field between June 2020 - March 2021 in Hochschule Hannover.

 This project, Klinify,  the information of which is given below as a graduation project at the end of the training, has been realized.
 Klinify was completed in 4 weeks as 2 sprints, each lasting 2 weeks.
 During the project, scrum methodology and philosophy were applied, and daily review, sprint review, sprint retro-respective meetings were held.
 Git, Github, Jira and Scrum were used in project management.